andymac-2/c_vector/README.md

 #undef T
 ```

-This will expose the functions of the vector library
+This will expose the functions of the vector library.
+The header file to use the vector container is `gen_vector.h`

 ```C
 #include "gen_vector.h"